Marian Norkowski

-Marian Stanisław Norkowski (17 May 1935 in Toruń – 7 March 2001 in Warsaw) was a Polish football forward, top scorer of the Polish Football League of the 1960 season, with 17 goals.
+Marian Stanisław Norkowski (17 May 1935 – 7 March 2001) was a Polish footballer who played as a forward.

 Norkowski began his career in Pomorzanin Toruń, and in 1952 he moved to Polonia Bydgoszcz, where he remained until 1970.
-With Polonia, he played 7 seasons in the Ekstraklasa, scoring all together 91 goals.
+With Polonia, he played 7 seasons in the Ekstraklasa, scoring 91 goals in total.
+He was the top league scorer in the 1960 season, with 17 goals.
 He also capped six times for Poland, with one goal.
 Norkowski was a member of the Polish team for the 1960 Summer Olympics in Rome, but he did not play in any matches.
 After retiring, he worked as a coach, but without any achievements.